 - Context: Speech at the Dacca University Convocation

-Postcolonial progress requires evolving from colonial norms and culture.
+Postcolonial progress requires evolving and transcending above colonial norms and culture.
 Freedom has been acquired, and the militant spirit of yesteryears has found itself transformed into constructive endeavors of nation-building, of exerting and striving for progress.

 The soul of postcolonial people was weighted down with a great weariness and overlaid with the filth of centuries of colonial maladministration.
 Independence was a hard-won struggle and the people did not wish to be hurried into the effort of education or proper self-governance via intellectual exertion; independence was immediately followed by holocaust of the partition and much of our history is infected by a series of dictators and parasitical nepotistic dynasties who pummeled the country into dark times and the people had to endure.